-Dobbie et al. (2018) and Bhuller et al. (2018) are the papers most closely related to mine.
-Using variation in judge leniency they study the intergenerational effects of incarceration in Sweden and Norway, respectively.
-Both of these papers find no effect on children's education outcomes.
-Many differences across our settings can explain the different results.
-First, the average prison sentence in Colombia is five years, compared with three and eight months in Sweden and Norway, respectively.
-A second key difference is the potential size of the treatment effects on schooling before college: In Colombia 47% of the population between 25 and 34 years old have less than a high school degree, whereas this number is 17% for both Norway and Sweden (OECD, 2016).
-Norway and Sweden have very generous welfare programs compared to those available in Colombia; these programs help insure disadvantaged populations and would also point towards smaller treatment effects.
-My results extend to other settings as a function of the similarity between contexts along these dimensions.
+5There are many differences between Colombia and Scandinavian countries, some of which may be driving these different results.
+First, the size of the treatment is larger in Colombia where on average prison sentences are 4.4 years, compared with three and eight months in Sweden and Norway, respectively.
+A second key difference is the potential size of the effects on schooling before college: In Colombia 47% of the population between 25 and 34 years old have less than a high school degree, whereas this number is 17% for both Norway and Sweden (OECD, 2016).
+Finally, Norway and Sweden have very generous welfare programs and better education systems compared to those available in Colombia; these programs help insure disadvantaged children and would also point towards smaller treatment effects in the Scandinavian countries.

-There are also other papers that find similar results to this study.
-For the US.
+ple consists only of children who lived with their parent prior to the incarceration episode.
+In the US, half of the parents were not living with their children at the time of incarceration (Parke and Clarke-Stewart, 2002).
+In those cases, by definition the scope for positive effects from removing a parent are very limited.
+Consistent with this view, other papers for the US that focus on parents living with their children find similar results to the ones in my study.
 Cho (2009) finds that children in Chicago's public schools whose mothers went to prison instead of jail for less than a week, are less likely to experience grade retention.
-Using an event study design, Billings (2018) finds that incarceration of a fully established by the son's teen years.

-parent improves end-of-grade exams and behavioral outcomes.
-He also finds larger benefits when the mother is incarcerated.
-Given the non-experimental variation of these two papers, their results should be taken as a lower bound of the effect of incarceration, but even in this case they are in line with my findings.
+Using an event study design, Billings (2018) finds that incarceration improves end-of-grade exams and behavioral outcomes.
+He also finds, as I do, larger benefits when the mother is the incarcerated parent.

-My paper also contributes to the literature on the effects of household structure on children's outcomes.
-Finaly and Neumark (2010) study whether marriage is good for children and find that unobserved factors drive the negative relationship between never-married motherhood and child education.
-For Hispanics, they find evidence that the children are better off living with a never-married mother.
-There is also a literature in sociology on the effects of parental marital conflict and divorce on children's well-being.
-Using 12 years of longitudinal data; Amato et al. (1995) find that in high-conflict families, children have higher levels of well-being as young adults if their parents divorced than if they stayed together.
-On the other hand, Doyle (2007, 2008) evaluates the welfare of children in foster care relative to staying with their parents and finds negative effects for children on the margin.
-Specifically, he finds that children placed in foster care have higher delinquency rates and teen birth rates, and lower earnings.
+My paper also contributes to the literature on how parents affect their children's outcomes.
+This includes a large body of papers on the intergenerational effects of human capital (Oreopoulos et al., 2006; Black et al., 2005), wealth (Black et al., 2015), and welfare receipt (Dahl et al., 2014), among other variables.
+Specifically, my paper contributes to the literature on household structure and children's outcomes and shows that living with one's parent is not always better for children.
+Finaly and Neumark (2010) study whether marriage is good for children and find that unobserved factors drive the negative relationship between never-married motherhood and child education.6 On the other hand, Doyle (2007, 2008) finds negative effects of removing children from their parents and placing them in foster care.
 My paper contributes to this body of literature with evidence that suggests that children may benefit from the absence of a convicted parent who is at the margin of incarceration.

-Finally, in terms of policy implications my results call for greater support from the government in assisting children from fragile households.
-There is a strong body of experimental evidence on the powerful role of parenting and parenting supplements in shaping skills.
-Early childhood intervention have been remarkably successful in complementing parental care with positive economic, psychological, behavioral, and health benefits (Heckman et al, 2010).
-These programs can be a starting point to assist the parenting needs of this population.
+Finally, my results highlight the importance of parenting and specifically the costs of bad parents.
+This calls for a greater governmental role in assisting children from fragile households.
+Interventions that offer after school activities, or teach parenting guidelines, can mitigate these costs.
+Early childhood interventions have been remarkably successful in complementing parental care in very disadvantaged populations (Heckman et al, 2010).
+These programs can be a starting point to both complement and improve the parenting skills of this population.